fugue-project/prefect-fugue/README.md

 ### Python setup

-Requires an installation of Python 3.7+.
+Requires an installation of Python 3.8+.

 We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.

-These tasks are designed to work with Prefect 2.0.
-For more information about how to use Prefect, please refer to the [Prefect documentation](https://orion-docs.prefect.io/).

 ### Installation